ProgrammerTurtle/Quantumania/journal.md

 <img width="842" height="805" alt="image" src="https://github.com/user-attachments/assets/89daa83c-14d6-4236-943d-5c1efe9c0cee" />

 For the final 3 hours, I did a bunch of research on available linear guide types and eventually decided on mgn12.
 These will be super stable at speed.
+On donotdelta, I used linear rods.
+Those are pretty nice but it makes the carriages very bulky and makes having an extrusion based frame pretty awkward.

 <img width="657" height="685" alt="image" src="https://github.com/user-attachments/assets/612e7746-3df6-49d5-9d9a-74dd344d1561" />